 Regular reconciliations rectify issues like data redundancies, omissions, and errors in the amount other than pinpointing unauthorized transfers and withdrawals.
-Any discrepancies in reconciliation should be reported, and corresponding adjustments are added to balance both accounts.
+The responsible for reconciling the accounts should report any discrepancies and make appropriate adjustments to balance both accounts.

 The process of Reconciliation differs depending on the account type, business industries, and the volume of data that needs to reconcile.
 Different types of reconciliation are available in the industry, such as bank reconciliation, credit card reconciliation, positions reconciliation, balance sheet reconciliation, suspense account reconciliation, etc.

-Businesses use various methods of reconciliation depending upon the volume of data to be reconciled, complexity, and frequency.
+Depending upon the volume of data to be reconciled, businesses use various methods of reconciliation.
+However, it also depends on its complexity and frequency.
 Tools like spreadsheets are the most common way of handling the reconciliation along with accounting software and Robotic Process Automation.

-Across the industries, time–consuming and complex reconciliation process are now handled with the help of modern technologies such as AI and machine learning.
+Across industries, time-consuming and complex reconciliation processes are now handled in Spreadsheets with the help of modern technologies such as AI and machine learning.

 Over time, here is how the modern reconciliation process has evolved from spreadsheet to the use of cutting-edge solutions

 The most widely used tool for Reconciliation is spreadsheets.
 While these may work well for small organizations where the data volume is low, they may be unreliable in case of ever-increasing breadth and depth of data reconciliations.

 Spreadsheets work well for data analysis, and recurring calculations, although it has some major disadvantages while working for an end-to-end reconciliation process.

 There are many accounting software suites or standalone reconciliation tools available for large-scale reconciliations.
 While it may be true that Systems like ERP can integrate these solutions well and automate a large number of reconciliation processes with pre-defined rules, thereby reducing the possibility of manual errors for businesses.